iamaman526/ASSESMENT-TASK-/ISRO-API/README.md

 ## Live Link

-You can view the live project by clicking WORK IN PROGRESS . [here](In progress).
+You can view the live project by clicking. [here](https://fantastic-druid-fbb987.netlify.app/index.html).